The Principles of Infection and Immunity 3 VETSCI3004

 Students must have attained the minimum requirements for entry into level 3 of the Veterinary Biosciences [Hons]/MSci Programme as specified in the Veterinary Biosciences [Hons]/MSci Programme Supplementary Regulations.

-End of course assessment (100%): Written exam (75%) - may consist of multiple choice questions, short answer questions or essays.
-Written exam based on practical aspects of the course (25%).
+End of course assessment (50%): Written exam (50%) - may consist of multiple choice questions, short answer questions, data interpretation questions or essays.

 Main Assessment In: December